Last Updated on September 6, 2023 by Samantha Harris

 Tortoises urinate, defecate, and reproduce using their cloaca.
 When the passage of the cloaca becomes blocked by a bladder stone, it can result in a tortoise being unable to defecate or urinate.
 The tortoise will continue to strain to pass the bladder stone, defecate, and urinate.

 The more the tortoise strains, the worse things can get.
-The pressure from constant, extreme straining can lead to a prolapse of the bladder or other organs.
+The pressure from constant, extreme straining can lead to a bladder prolapse.
 A prolapse occurs when the organs begin to protrude from the cloaca opening.
 Prolapses are life-threatening to tortoises.

 Aside from causing prolapses, the pressure from straining can cause poor blood circulation due to blockage, irritation, or inflammation of the cloaca.